ptggenomics/citepro/docs/reference.md

 weight: 30
 ---

-# Citepro - Reference
+# CITE-pro - Reference

 !!! note

-    The citepro is under active development, and codes may be changing frequently.
+    The CITE-pro is under active development, and codes may be changing frequently.

-## Citeutil.recipe
+## citepro.recipe
 The recipe module contains all-in-one functions for the impatients and new users to run one command and get useful info and data compiled

 ### create_mudata